-This page is a new feature of this site, where we’ll share reports of recent meetings, starting in the fall of 2021.
+This page is a new feature of this site, where we’ll share reports of recent meetings, starting in January of 2022, and other news.
 The report shown here is an example.
 Later, we’ll also add reports of earlier events, arranged by year.

 July 2021 Quarterly Meeting

 Michael Dylan Welch hosted the meeting, which began with readings by Gideon Young and Anne Burgevin.
 Gideon Young, of Chapel Hill, North Carolina read poems from his new book from Backbone Press, My Hands Full of Light.
 Gideon is a member of the Carolina African American Writers’ Collective with his poetry appearing in many publications, including several anthologies.
 His poems were well received by the group and generated much discussion and insights.
 He began and closed his presentation with improvised performances on his flute.

 Anne Burgevin read next.
 She shared poems from her book, Frozen Earth, available from Red Moon Press.
 She also shared some of her wonderful graphic artwork.
 Anne is from Penn State College and is a writer is an elementary teacher, poet, naturalist, and environmentalist.
 Throughout her life she has fostered awareness and a sense of wonder in her children and students about the natural world.
 Her haiku are an expression of her passion and concern for every living being, for whom she has deep regard, including weeds.